 Your final reduction will come once you’re heading home, if you’re a non-European Union resident.
 Be sure to save all your receipts so you can claim back the VAT at the airport.
 Purchases of €175.01 or more made on the same day, in the same store, are eligible for VAT return.
 See this guide for more information on claiming your VAT.

 If you’d like some help navigating the Paris sales we offer several private and customized shopping tours.
 From the Marais to Saint-Germain-des-Prés to the Golden Triangle, we’ll help you find the perfect Parisian finds for less, of course.
-Contact our Travel Design Team at [email protected] for more information about booking a shopping tour or for assistance with planning your vacation.
+Contact Natalie at [email protected] for more information about booking a shopping tour or for assistance with planning your vacation.
 Happy shopping!